Skip to main content

 git push openshift HEAD

-From this point, everytime you make a change locally, you can just execute git push openshift to update your app online as well.
+From this point on, every time you make a local change, just run git push openshift to update the live app.

-Once I've deployed my application I have run into a few issues.
-First of all the command bower install failed.
-I tried the installation in two ways:
+Once I deployed, I hit a few issues.
+First, bower install failed.
+I tried two approaches:

-• ssh into my instance - you can do this by executing rhc ssh [appname].
-Because of the authorisation key that we setup earlier, this will work automatically (for the first time, you'll need to say yes to permanently adding the RSA fingerprint).
-Your app is deployed under app-root/repo and here if you try install the bower packages, you'll most likely get a 'bash: bower: command not found' error message.
+• SSH into my instance by running rhc ssh [appname].
+Because of the authorisation key we set up earlier, this works automatically (you’ll need to accept the RSA fingerprint the first time).
+Your app lives under app-root/repo.
+If you try to install bower packages there, you’ll likely get a “bash: bower: command not found” error.

-• the second option that I tried was to navigate into the appropriate node_modules folder while still ssh-d into the server and execute bower from there:
+• The second option: navigate into the right node_modules folder while still SSH’d in, and run bower from there:

 cd node_modules/bower/bin